dvudd/CI_PP4/README.md

 # FlashCards
-[FlashCards](https://ci-flashcards-0d9425f9c570.herokuapp.com) is meant to help students learn using the proven method of using flash cards.

-## User Stories
+[FlashCards](https://ci-flashcards-0d9425f9c570.herokuapp.com) is a tool designed to help students focus on learning.
+It uses the simple yet effective method of flashcards to help students memorize and understand various subjects.
+Create your own flashcards, manage them in decks, and review them at your own pace.

 ## Features

 ## Future Features
+- Allow users to share and collaborate in subjects.
 ## Development
-### Project Inception
+### Agile Development
-The main goal of the project was to create a easy to use and non-distracting app for students.
+During the development process, I tried to follow an agile development process, in my [GitHub Project](https://github.com/users/dvudd/projects/3) all user stories and bugs are listed.
 ### Database ERD
 ![Database Diagram](readme-images/database-diagram.webp)
 The database was planned out using [dbdiagram.io](https://dbdiagram.io).
 ### Look and feel
-To get a basic layout on how the website should look I used Balsamiq Wireframes.
-The main goal was to create an minimal clutter-free look that doesn't distract the users from the site's main goal, to learn.
-To give the quiz a more appealing and "fluid" look I looked back on the JavaScript from my previous project [Dungeons and Dices](https://github.com/dvudd/CI_PP2).
-### Wireframes
 ![Wireframes](readme-images/wireframes.webp)
+To get a basic layout on how the website should look, I used Balsamiq Wireframes.
+The main goal was to create a minimal, clutter-free look that doesn't distract the users from the site's main goal, to learn.
+In order to give the quiz a more appealing and “fluid” look, I looked back to the JavaScript from my previous project, [Dungeons and Dices](https://github.com/dvudd/CI_PP2).
+#### Colors
+The website is using a single custom color (#527d54) to distinguish the navigation bar from the body.
+This color matches both the dark and light bootstrap themes.
 ## Optimization
-To ensure a fast and responsive user experience, a method for handling user-uploaded images was implemented to automatically resize (800x800px for card images, 300x300 for profile pictures) and convert to the .webp format.
+To ensure a fast and responsive user experience, a method for handling user-uploaded images was implemented to automatically resize (800×800px for card images, 300×300 for profile pictures) and convert to the .webp format.
 By doing this, a significant step to reduce storage space and to improve load times are taken.
 ## Testing
 ### Validator Testing